Miklind/roboshipsweb/README.md

-This is React skill demostration app by Mikko Lindfors
+This is React skill demostration app by Mikko Lindfors.
+It is partial recration of my old programming [https://roboships.sourceforge.net](game) .

 Made with: next.js, tailwind.css and DaisyUI